But our treasured succulents don’t have to unduly suffer

 - And keep that frost cloth handy!

-Below are some of our favorite chill-OK species, broken out by degree of toughness, from least (frost tolerant) to most (super cold hardy).
-This list is not meant to be a guarantee that every specimen represented here will tolerate frost or freeze for days or weeks on end without some ill effect.
+Below are some of our favorite chill-OK species, starting with the hardiest first.
+This list is not meant to be a guarantee that every specimen represented here will tolerate frosts or freezing weather for hours, days, or weeks on end without some ill effect.